Laguncularia racemosa

-The white mangrove is usually found further inland of the red and black mangroves and is the most cold-sensitive of the mangroves.
+The white mangrove is usually found further inland of the red and black mangroves and is the most cold-sensitive of the Florida mangroves.
 The white mangrove features a pair of nodular, salt-excreting glands found near the tip of each leaf stalk and a series of blackish glands between the middle vein.
 The seeds or fruit of the white mangrove are round and the flowers are white.
 One of the distinguishing characteristics are the rounded leaves that feature a notched tip.
 Unlike both red & black mangroves, white mangroves lack specialized aerial roots, though under certain conditions may produce a few "peg roots" similar to those of the black mangrove.
 Flowering is in spring and early summer.
-Because of the lack of breathing tubes or aerial roots, the white mangrove is difficult to grow in the marine aquarium.
-Some have had success with simply floating collected seed pods, but the plant normally dies as its roots can not be submersed long term.
+Because of the lack of breathing tubes or aerial roots, the white mangrove is not really suited for the aquarium.Some have had success with simply floating collected seed pods, but the plant normally dies as its roots can not be submersed long term.
 It is best suited for biotopes that allow for the root system to be partially above the water line.

 Aquarium Care Information

-Scientific Name: Laguncularia Racemosa
+Scientific Name: Laguncularia racemosa

 Common Name: White Mangrove